Keep more of what you earn

 Keep more of what you earnTax-adjusted income may make municipal bonds attractive in today’s market.

-This year, yields have adjusted dramatically higher due to selling pressure in the municipal bond market against the backdrop of rising interest rates.
+Over the last 18 months, yields have adjusted dramatically higher due to selling pressure in the municipal bond market against the backdrop of rising interest rates.
 We think current high municipal yields may offer an attractive entry point for investors seeking tax-adjusted income.

-Chart is for illustrative purposes only
+Chart is for illustrative purposes only.

 What this means for investors